-The post-graduate CNL certificate program requires 19 credit hours of course work inclusive of a clinical immersion project (designed with the health system partner).
+The post-graduate CNL certificate program requires 19 credit hours of course work including 400-500 clinical hours including an immersion experience as a CNL.
 The program is taught in an engaging online format that is flexible and student-centered.
 A certificate of completion is awarded at the completion of the certificate program requirements.
-Students completing the course requirements for the certificate program will be eligible to sit for the Clinical Nurse Leader board certification examination offered by the American Association of Colleges of Nursing and the Commission on Certification for Nurses.
+Students completing the course requirements for the certificate program will be eligible to sit for the Clinical Nurse Leader certification examination offered by the Commission on Certification for Nurses (CNC).